 help, but that it will also make a long term impact in the communities, thus

-supporting IBBY’s goal of giving every child the Right to Become a Reader".
+supporting IBBY’s goal of giving every child the Right to Become a Reader.

-Among the major projects in 2014 and 2013 are
+Among the major projects are

-IBBY Libraries in Gaza, Palestine 2014 for the
+IBBY Libraries in Gaza, Palestine 2017 for the

 reconstruction of IBBY's Gaza libraries and

 which concentrates on a

-"therapeutic programme using books, theatre and other methods"
+therapeutic programme using books, theatre and

 other methods for refugee children.

-- The Etisalat Award for Arabic Children's Literature is
+The Etisalat Award for Arabic Children's Literature is

 for Young People (UAEBBY) in order to stimulate the children's book industry

-Book Award from the UAE "recognises significant
+The Sheikh Zayed Book Award from the UAE

-cultural achievements to Arabic culture".
+cultural achievements to Arabic culture.

 strives to develop reading among children as well as improving the

 - The Diary of a Stolen Thought, a free

-Arabic copyright handbook for illustrators and writers, from the
+Arabic copyright handbook for illustrators and writers,

 Anna Lindh Foundation and Rania Zaghir, the founder of Al Khayyat Al Saghir, a

 publisher of Arabic children’s books.
-See the website of
+See the website of the

-- Arab Children's Book Publishers'
+Arab Children's Book Publishers' Forum,

 a framework based in Sharjah, UAE, and supervised by the General Department of